AmirrezaFiroozi/wttr/README.md

 ## License

-This program is free software ; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation

 ## Credit

-goes to Amirreza Firoozi for the initial script and some other people he also mentioned in his code: Jadi , Alireza Amirsamimi & Mostafa Asadi.
+goes to Amirreza Firoozi for the initial script and some other people he also mentioned in his code: Jadi , Alireza Amirsamimi & Mostafa Asadi, doc-ock.

-Thanks!
+Thanks you guys!